 - Push the files of your Hexo folder to the

-folder is not (and should not be) uploaded by default, make sure the.gitignore
+sourcebranch of your repository.
+Thepublic/folder is not (and should not be) uploaded by default, make sure the.gitignorefile containspublic/line.
+The folder structure should be roughly similar to this repo, without the.gitmodulesfile.

 To push